 Working as part of the creative and innovative social media and trends team on the politics desk at The Huffington Post early in the 2012 presidential race, I got the chance to take engagement to the next level by running the company’s citizen journalism program OfftheBus.
 In the time since, I’ve been working with journalists across the United States and abroad to establish and evolve their digital skills and social media savvy through training programs, workshops and research.

 I received my B.S. in journalism at Kent State University, where I feel I learned what it really means to be a journalist at the Daily Kent Stater.
 I liked KSU so much that I stuck around to get a Master’s in media management two years later on a fellowship with WKSU (NPR).
-It was then when I really caught the online bug and starting filling my brain with multimedia skills.
-If I hadn’t stayed in school, I’d probably still be trying to get a job as a reporter.
+While attending graduate school, I also co-founded Fusion, a publication covering LGBTQ issues in Northeast Ohio, which remains in publication today.

-Today, I’m living in SE D.C. with my husband, Ben Fischer, and our cats.
-Ben’s also a journalist – working as a reporter for the Washington Business Journal.
+Today, I’m living in NYC with my husband, Ben Fischer, and our cats.